Convexity in hierarchically hyperbolic spaces: Introduction

 \begin{thmi}[Constructing hulls with hierarchy paths] If $Y$ is a subset of a hierarchically hyperbolic space $X$, then the hierarchically quasiconvex hull of $Y$ can be constructed in a uniformly finite number of steps by iteratively connecting points by hierarchy paths. \end{thmi}

 This construction is reminiscent of the construction of quasiconvex hulls in hyperbolic spaces by connecting pairs of points by geodesics and is similar to the join construction of hulls in coarse median spaces presented by Bowditch in \cite{BowditchConvexity}.
 The main purpose of Theorem \ref{intro:hull_from_hierarchy_paths} in our paper is to establish that hierarchically quasiconvex subsets are exactly the subsets that are ``quasiconvex with respect to hierarchy paths."
 However, we expect this construction to have further applications in the study of hierarchically hyperbolic spaces.
-In particular, in Section \ref{subsec:hulls_and_coarse_medians} we use Theorem \ref{intro:hull_from_hierarchy_paths} to provide a characterization of hierarchical quasiconvexity in terms of the coarse median structure on a hierarchically hyperbolic space.
-This allows us to conclude that, in the setting of hierarchically hyperbolic spaces, the coarse median hull constructed in \cite{BowditchConvexity} is coarsely equal to the hierarchically quasiconvex hull; extending \cite[Lemma 7.3]{BowditchConvexity} from finite to arbitrary subsets.
+Indeed, Hagen-Petyt have used this construction to build quasi-isometries from some hierarchically hyperbolic groups to cube complexes \cite{Hagen_Petyt_HHG_QI_cube_complex}, and in Section \ref{subsec:hulls_and_coarse_medians} we apply Theorem \ref{intro:hull_from_hierarchy_paths} to provide a characterization of hierarchical quasiconvexity in terms of the coarse median structure on a hierarchically hyperbolic space.
+This later result allows us to conclude that, in the setting of hierarchically hyperbolic spaces, the coarse median hull constructed in \cite{BowditchConvexity} is coarsely equal to the hierarchically quasiconvex hull; extending \cite[Lemma 7.3]{BowditchConvexity} from finite to arbitrary subsets.

-In \cite{ABD}, Abbott-Behrstock-Durham give several equivalent conditions for quasi-geodesics in a hierarchically hyperbolic space to be {\sqc} and for a map from a quasi-geodesic space $Y$ into a hierarchically hyperbolic space to be a stable embedding (see Definition \ref{defn:stable}).
-Theorems \ref{intro:contracting_iff_quasiconvex} and \ref{intro:quasiconvex and HQC} generalize these results to general {\sqc} subsets and do not require the hypothesis of unbounded products utilized in \cite[Proposition 4.4 and Corollary 6.2]{ABD}.
-This generalization to all {\sqc} subsets is essential to our applications in Section \ref{sec: Examples} and Section \ref{sec: Hyperbolically embedded subgroups of HHGs}.

 Charney-Sultan proved that {\sqc} geodesics in a CAT(0) space are characterized by having at least quadratic \emph{lower divergence} \cite{CS_Boundary}.
 The third author introduced a generalization of lower divergence to all subsets \cite{Tran2015} and studied its relationship with {\sqcity} \cite{Tran2017}.
 If $Y$ is a subset of the quasi-geodesic space $X$, the \emph{lower relative divergence of $X$ with respect to $Y$} (or the divergence of $Y$ in $X$) is a family of functions that measures how efficiently one can travel in $X$ while avoiding $Y$.
 Building on the work in \cite{Tran2017}, we establish the following.